 “Now I will pitch my camp in a brothel”

 In the winter of 1892, Lautrec was commissioned to create paintings for a renovated brothel.
 The women felt honored that “Monsieur Henri” had agreed to portray them.
 One woman even brought flowers to his studio.
-“They all possess a kind heart,” he remarked.
+“They all possess a kind heart,” he said.

 While working on the project, Lautrec discovered that women who support themselves by catering to the sexual wants of men frequently seek genuine affection from one another.
 His brothel paintings convey an intimacy between seer and seen that is unparalleled in the history of art.
 “It’s an intimacy that precludes all judgement,” said art critic John Berger.